-Field Operations are a critical link between a manufacturing company (OEM) and its franchise network.
+Field Operations are a critical link between an Original Equipment Manufacturer (OEM) and its franchise network.

 This team includes field managers that help execute a manufacturer’s sales and after-sales strategies initiatives and convert them into specific actions carried-out to the franchise network.

 Success and failure of a company’s sales & after-sales strategies depend on the field operations team’s efficiency to work with the retailers to implement those strategies.

 Being an effective middle-man between corporate and the franchise network is not an easy task.
 The team has to contend with high levels of expectations from both entities – something that they have to grapple with on a day-to-day basis.

 It is, therefore, important for a company to consider how it can strengthen and equip its field personnel with the right set of tools and technology to help them succeed in this high-pressure environment.